When you want to visit Spain for different purposes, you might need a Spain visa.

-Please remember that if your study course tales longer than 90 days, you need a student visa.
+Please remember that if your study course takes longer than 90 days, you need a student visa.
 Your nationality does not matter.
-If you want to know more about student visa, you can visit “All requirements for Student Visa”
+If you want to know more about student visa, you can visit “All requirements for Student Visa”.

 B. Work visa

 Spain is always looking for highly skilled workers.
 The rich history and strong tourism make the employment market good.
 If you are considering working in Spain, you need a work visa.
 If you are a non-EU or EEA national, then you will need this visa.